theemeriii/armenia-env-platform/README.md

 - **armenia-marz.json** — custom GeoJSON for accurate regional polygon shading
 - **CartoDB dark tiles** — basemap
 - **Vercel** — deployment

-## Data Note

-Environmental values in this MVP are estimated baselines used for prototyping.
-Phase 2 will replace them with real data pulled from Google Earth Engine, satellite remote sensing APIs, and automated Python processing pipelines.

 ## Roadmap